Managing project and solution properties

 .NET projects might also have a properties node in the project tree itself.

-Project Properties are organized into groups and each group has its own property page, and the pages might be different for different languages and project types.
+Project properties are organized into groups, and each group has its own property page.
+The pages might be different for different languages and project types.

 C#, Visual Basic and F# projects

 In C#, Visual Basic and F# projects, properties are exposed in the Project Designer.
 The following illustration shows the Build property page for a WPF project in C#:

 For information about each of the property pages in Project Designer, see Project Properties Reference.